mysociety/fixmystreet/docs/_includes/ww-admin-tasks-content.md

 <span class="admin-task__permissions">Permissions required: User must be marked as staff</span>

-When you log in to the Admin area and click Stats in the admin navigation, you’ll see some top-level statistics, including the number of reports published on the site, the number of updates, and the number of alerts set up.
+When you log in to the Admin area and click ‘Stats’ in the admin navigation.
+From here you’ll see some top-level statistics, including the number of reports published on the site, the number of updates, and the number of alerts set up.
 This can be useful for a quick snapshot of activity.

-For a more detailed breakdown, visit the stats dashboard.
-This can be accessed by going to “Summary statistics” from the admin stats page, or by typing ‘/dashboard’ on the end of your WasteWorks URL.
+For a more detailed breakdown, from the ‘Stats’ page click ‘Summary statistics’ or type ‘/dashboard’ on the end of your WasteWorks URL.

 From here, you can access statistics on: